-The ACTION study is open to individuals who have been diagnosed with cancer and have issues with their sleep and memory, concentration, and attention.
+The ACTION study was a randomized controlled trial for individuals who have been diagnosed with cancer and have issues with their sleep and memory, concentration, and attention.
+Participants completed 7 virtual sessions of

 1. Randomized Controlled Trial of Virtually Delivered Cognitive Behavioral Therapy for Insomnia to Address Perceived Cancer-Related Cognitive Impairment in Cancer Survivors